This is the third in a series of blog posts.

 In my last blog post, I discussed fact-based decision making.
 In this blog post, I will expand on growth planning.

-A Well Thought Out Growth Plan
+A Well Thought-Out Growth Plan

 These three crucial growth drivers should be the core of your personal investment.
 We will discuss these drivers further in future blog posts.

-Your push back is “There are not enough hours in the day or days in the week to do all that alone.”
-Recognizing this, one solution is to find a variable cost “coach” who is skilled at this type of planning and knows your business and markets.
+One solution is to find a variable cost “coach” who is skilled at this type of planning and knows your business and markets.
 Use them sparingly with a results-oriented metric to both leverage your time and prevent throwing money down a sinkhole.

 If you want to discuss any of these elements now prior to a future blog, leave a comment below or contact me.